fmalmeida/bacannot/docs/manual.rst

    * - ``--bedtools_merge_distance``
      - N
-     - 0
+     - NA
-     - Minimum number of required overlapping bases to merge genes
+     - Minimum number of required overlapping bases to merge genes.
+By default it is not executed.

 All this parameters are configurable through a configuration file.
 We encourage users to use the configuration file since it will keep your execution cleaner and more readable.
 See a :ref:`config` example.